Stanlej42/stanlib/README.md

-Just an unfinished presonal zig game-dev library for use in future projects
+Just an unfinished personal zig game-dev library for use in future projects